Luna0424/Luna0424/README.md

 - 👋 Hi, I’m Luna

-- 👀 I’m interested in baciclly a little vit of everything
+- 👀 I’m interested in baciclly a little bit of everything

 - 🌱 I’m currently advancing my knowledge in c# and php.
 I'm also most active with web development.